Nasaruni Academy for Maasai Girls

 Nasaruni

-Denying girls of education denies their right to self-determination.
-Education—like that provided by Nasaruni and partly funded by Population Connection—is the most direct way to improve the lives of these girls.
-Nasaruni Academy provides education and the life skills (including self-awareness and self-empowerment), so they can make their own choices about the future.
+Denying girls an education takes away their right to self-determination.
+Nasaruni Academy provides education and life skills (including self-awareness and self-empowerment), so they can make their own choices about the future.

 Meet Alice Sayo, the Co-Founder of Nasaruni Academy